byjg/php-cache-engine/docs/class-no-cache-engine.md

+---
+sidebar_position: 3
+---

-# Class NoCacheEngine
+# NoCacheEngine

-This class don't cache.
-Use it for disable the cache without change your code.
+This class doesn't cache.
+Use it to disable the cache without changing your code.

 ## PSR-16 Constructor